 Speech: Say a short phrase and check for slurred or strange speech.

-Time: If the answer to any of these is yes, call 911 right away and note what time the symptoms started.
+Time: If the answer to any of these is yes, call 911 right away and write down the time when symptoms started.

 Minutes matter in treating stroke.
 Calling a doctor or driving to the hospital yourself wastes time.
 Ambulance workers can judge your situation sooner, and that boosts your chance of getting the treatment you need as soon as possible.

-Depending on the type of stroke, you may be given aspirin or powerful clot-busting drugs.
-The best results happen when you get this medication within 3 hours of the symptoms starting.
-If your stroke is the result of a ruptured blood vessel, doctors will try to stop the bleeding as soon as possible.
+Depending on the type of stroke, doctors may give you aspirin or powerful clot-busting drugs.
+The treatment works best when you get this medication within 3 hours of when your symptoms started.
+If your stroke was caused by a burst blood vessel, doctors will try to stop the bleeding as soon as possible.

 - Numbness or weakness in your face, arm, or leg, especially on one side